 The Selby Science Center is composed of the Selby Chemistry Building and the Bartlett Biology Building.
-The Department of Chemistry occupies the entire Selby Chemistry Building.
 The first floor contains an auditorium seating 140, a lecture room, a seminar room, the E. L. Krause Reading Room, and faculty offices.
 Laboratories for general and organic chemistry, a research laboratory for organic chemistry, and a lecture room are on the second floor.
 The third floor contains special rooms for nuclear magnetic resonance and laser experiments.
 An instruments room includes infrared and ultraviolet/visible spectrophotometers, a Fourier-transform infrared spectrometer, an atomic absorption spectrometer, liquid chromatographs, a gas chromatograph-mass spectrometer, and electrochemical equipment.
 Other laboratory space is found for quantitative analysis, physical chemistry, biochemistry, inorganic chemistry, as well as for students engaged in independent study or research.
 This building was largely financed through gifts from the William G. and Marie Selby Foundation and Mrs. Marie Selby.